dolittle/JavaScript.Fundamentals/Documentation/rules/rule.md

 }
 ```

-For TypeScript you get the typesafety and do it as follows:
+For TypeScript you get the type safety and do it as follows:

 ```javascript
 import { IRule, IRuleContext } from '@dolittle/rules';